Nicola17/High-Dimensional-Inspector/README.md

 ## Used
 HDI is used in the following projects:
-- [Cytosplore](https://www.cytosplore.org/): interactive system for understandin how the immune system works
+- [Cytosplore](https://www.cytosplore.org/): interactive system for understanding how the immune system works
 - [Brainscope](http://www.brainscope.nl/brainscope): web portal for fast,
 interactive visual exploration of the [Allen Atlases](http://www.brain-map.org/) of the adult and developing human brain transcriptome